hotosm/tm-admin/docs/schema.md

 After any changes to one of the config files, the various output files must be generated.
-A utility program is included to regenerate all the files, and then updates the database tables too.
+A utility program is included to regenerate all the files, and then updates the database table schemas too.
+Note that this will wipe any existing data, so is only used to initialize the database.

 	tmadmin-manager.py */*.yaml -v

+If you just want to regenerate the output files to view a change, or work with only one table, use the *generate.py* program.
+There is also a base class *Generator* that can be used by other programs.

+	generate.py users/users.yaml -v

 # Importing Data From Tasking Manager